-Shawn Powers serves as the Senior Advisor for Global Strategy and Innovation at the United States Agency for Global Media (USAGM) where he focuses on strategic planning, innovation, research and evaluation, and policy coordination for USAGM, as well as positioning the agency within the broader U.S. government and with key stakeholders.
+Powers served as USAGM’s Senior Advisor for Global Strategy and Innovation from July 2018 through November 2019, where he focused on strategic planning, innovation, research and evaluation, and policy coordination for USAGM, as well as positioning the agency within the broader U.S. government and with key stakeholders.
 He has a Ph.D. from the Annenberg School for Communication and Journalism at the University of Southern California (USC) and more than a decade of experience working at the nexus of public diplomacy, technology, and national security.

 Previously Powers served as Executive Director of the United States Advisory Commission on Public Diplomacy, a body authorized by Congress to oversee and promote U.S. Government activities that intend to understand, inform, and influence foreign publics.
 From 2016-2018 he led the Commission’s efforts to understand and utilize artificial intelligence and machine learning capabilities in the strategic communication space and helped forge a research and learning agenda and culture among public diplomacy practitioners.

 Powers’ career began in 2003 at the Center for Strategic and International Studies (CSIS), where he was a research assistant in the International Security Program.
 In 2004, he started his graduate work at USC and led a number of research projects on international broadcasting and global media at the Center on Public Diplomacy (CPD).
 Since 2010, Powers has taught at Georgia State University, where he launched and directed its Center for Global Information Studies and remains an Associate Professor on leave.